poliastro/poliastro/docs/source/user_guide.rst

 .. code-block:: python

-    import numpy as np
-    import matplotlib.pyplot as plt
-    plt.ion()  # To immediately show plots

     from astropy import units as u

     from poliastro.bodies import Earth, Mars, Sun
     from poliastro.twobody import Orbit

-    plt.style.use("seaborn")  # Recommended

 From position and velocity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~